Toast7426/CyberClass/README.md

 ---

 All interested parties are welcome to participate in the development and maintenance of the project

+Special thanks to: Bilibili erduotong for providing creativity

 See also the versions readme and log